Connect with us

 1. Set up a station for bridal shower gifts.

 Unlike engagement parties where gifts are optional, guests are usually required to bring a gift to the bridal shower.
-There is a set time where everyone will sit down with the bride as she opens the presents.
+There is a set time for everyone to sit down with the bride as she opens the presents.
 In order to make sure no gift goes misplaced, create an area where guests can place their gift as they arrive, such as on a table or in a traditional “wishing well.”
 You can easily set up a picnic table and drape some linen or fabric on top if you need to create your own gift station, too!
-Just make sure as the bride is opening each gift, you record which gift is from who, so she can easily write her thank-you notes!
+Just make sure as the bride is opening each gift, you record which gift is from whom, so she can easily write her thank-you notes!

 2. Create a ribbon bouquet.